JasonNero/MoLab/docs/getting-started/first-steps.md

 ![MoLab Maya Inference](../assets/MoLab_maya_inference.png)

-For further details on how to use the MoLab Maya Plugin, see the [MoLab Maya Plugin documentation](../usage/maya-plugin.md).
+For further details on how to use the plugin, see the [MoLab Maya Plugin documentation](../usage/maya-plugin.md).

 ## Next Steps